 There are a few different common disposal methods for an unwanted stump.
 The fastest way to remove a tree stump is to rent a stump grinder or hire us to come out and grind it for you.
-If you decide that you would like to grind the stump yourself, you will need to find a place that rents stump grinders, and you will probably need a significant vehicle to transport it.
+If you decide to grind it yourself, you will need to find a place that rents stump grinders.
+You will also need a significant vehicle to transport it.
 Stump grinders start at about a half ton and get bigger from there.
-Stump grinders usually range in cost from $150 to $250 when they are rented, which is comparable to what we charge, depending on a variety of factors.
+Stump grinders usually range in cost from $150 to $250 when they are rented.
+That’s comparable to what we charge.
 There are plenty of other ways to remove a stump from your yard if you don’t want to deal with a stump grinder.
 No matter which of the following stump removal methods you choose, you will probably need the following equipment: